-Skagit County shall seek LEED-silver certification for any new County building, including the new County Transfer Station and the new County jail.
-Additionally, Skagit County shall require de-construction of any County building slated for demolition.
+- Seek at least LEED Silver Certification for any new County building, including the proposed County jail and the new County Transfer Station. - Seek LEED Certification for Existing Buildings for Continental Place and the Guemes Ferry Terminal. - Shall require de-construction of any County building slated for demolition.

 Policy D-13.
-Eliminate permit fees for de-construction and proper recycling a structure slated for demolition
+Eliminate permit fees for de-construction and proper recycling of structures slated for demolition